 While looking for a hotel for your bachelor party make sure you know where you'll be throwing your party.
-Here are 77 places for a party in Las Vegas to help you decide.

 When you need the one hotel and casino that gives you the complete package for a bachelor party in Las Vegas look no further than the Mandalay Bay Hotel.
 You get everything you need in one location.
 The best pool on the Las Vegas strip, an enormous amount of eating choices, a large casino, plenty of bars and the House of Blues.
-A decent sized poker room and a large sports book.
+There's also a decent sized poker room and a large sports book.
 What else could you ask for?

 Every aspect of the bachelor party formula has been taken care of at Cosmopolitan of Las Vegas.
 They have the nightclub you need, the steakhouse with a party and the bars with secret drinks that will make the entire night something that you will never remember in the morning.
 The pool area will keep the party going during the day and Marquee Nightclub will make the memories appear at night.

-The Flamingo Hotel is party central for your Las Vegas Bachelor Party.
+The Flamingo Hotel is party central for your Las Vegas bachelor party.
 Located right in the middle of the Las Vegas Strip, you will have easy access to bars, clubs and restaurants at some of the biggest hotels in Las Vegas.
-The pool at the Flamingo Hotel will easily accommodate a bachelor Party and the patrons are worthy of the mayhem that follows a group of guys sending another off into the world of matrimony.
+The pool at the Flamingo Hotel will easily accommodate a bachelor party and the patrons are worthy of the mayhem that follows a group of guys sending another off into the world of matrimony.
 The cost of a room is very affordable and dining options are perfect for a group with members from different economic places in their lives.
 In other words, you can invite the four poor guys who always complain about money.

 Wynn Las Vegas is very high-end but since a bachelor party is usually a man's last chance to have fun you might want to send him off with enough good memories to last past the seven-year itch.
 Spend half the day at Parasol Down drinking, another portion of the day playing poker and finish the evening off at XS.
 Get the bachelor drunk and make him pay for a meal at Costa di Mare.
-That might wreck the wedding plans but I guarantee the story will be told for generations to come.Continue to 5 of 7 below.
+That might wreck the wedding plans but the story will be told for generations to come.